Choosing Summer Shoes – Flip Flops and Sandals

 Consider the materials they’re made out of.
 Things like leather and suede can feel nice, but they might not handle getting wet.
 Plastic and vinyl maybe be waterproof and easy to clean, but they might not be as strong or flexible as you need.
 Foam is light and waterproof, but sharp surfaces can quickly damage it.
 Weigh the pros and cons based on your planned uses.

 Choose shoes that offer some arch support.
-Totally flat sandals or flip flops strain the arch of the foot.
+Flat sandals or flip flops strain the arch of the foot.
 If you wear them for extended periods, it can lead to lower back fatigue and pain.

 The final test you should give is to try and bend the shoe in half.
 If you can fold them or twist them like a pretzel, they don’t have enough support to prevent foot fatigue.
 The only place you want a flip flop or sandal to bend is in the ball of the foot, and then only when you’re walking.